 Over the past few years, the Bureau has expanded its operations as the number of sites entering some phase of petroleum cleanup has increased.
 In order to meet this challenge, the Bureau initiated contracts with counties to establish cleanup programs so that more sites could be managed at the local level.
-The Bureau has entered into contracts with 12 counties and 3 local Department of Health Districts to manage petroleum cleanups covering 18 counties at an annual cost of approximately \$9 million.
-The 15 contracted cleanup programs employ approximately 100 people, many of whom are geologists, engineers and scientists.
-To maintain consistency, all staff associated with the program use the program SOP manual and technical guidance documents.
+The Bureau has entered into contracts with 15 counties and local Department of Health Districts to manage petroleum cleanups covering 21 counties at an annual cost of approximately \$10.0 million.
+The contracted cleanup programs employ approximately 100 people, most of whom are geologists, engineers, and scientists.
+To maintain consistency, all staff associated with the program are required to use the program SOP manual and technical guidance documents.
 In addition, all staff are required to attend initial and refresher training on all aspects of petroleum assessment, remediation, and internal operations.